BitAllx/Port-Scan/README.md

 ---

-## ⚖️ License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ### 🛠 Contribution

 Contributions, issues, and feature requests are welcome!
 Feel free to fork this repository and submit a pull request. 😊